Koveror/Sim-City/doc/README.md

 - [Tianzhong]: At least 5 hours spent on working with first versions of graph, vertex and edge, and then with vehicle.
 - [Harti]: About 5 hours spent on creating initial versions of edges and vehicles and moving the weights from vertices to edges and creating the datastructure for vertices.
 - [Risto]: 10 hours spent: 4 hours on researching SFML and creating a gui loop.
 6 hours on dynamic adding and removing of vertices.
+- [Ilari]: About 5 hours spent on  researching SFML and working with graphics.

 ### Week 48 (27th Nov. - 3rd Dec.)
 **Added separate files for vertex and edge (before vertex and edge were declared and implemented in graph.hpp & graph.cpp); Modified the graph so that roads, when added, connect to each other with edges.**